-8 ROLES EVERY SUCCESSFUL MANAGER NEEDS TO PLAY
+8 ROLES EVERY SUCCESSFUL VIRTUAL MANAGER NEEDS TO PLAY

-Here are the typical roles you must play in order to achieve the right results with and through others.
+Whether you are managing a virtual team or an in-person team, here are the typical roles you must play in order to achieve the right results with and through others:

-- 1. Leader: Looks beyond the current day-to-day work requirements and determines where his/her organization needs to go. - 2.
+- 1. Leader: Looks beyond the current day-to-day work requirements and determines where their organization needs to go. - 2.
 Director: Is able to define a problem and take the initiative to determine a solution. - 3.
-Contributor: Is expected to be task-oriented and work-focused, ensuring that his/her own personal productivity is attended to. - 4.
-Coach: Is engaged in the development of people, helping them to acquire and refine skills as well as to focus their motivation and commitment. - 5.
+Contributor: Is expected to be task oriented and work focused, ensuring that their own personal productivity is attended to. - 4.
+Coach: Is engaged in the development of people, helping them to acquire and refine skills as well as focus their motivation and commitment. - 5.
 Facilitator: Fosters a collective effort for the organization, building cohesion and teamwork and managing interpersonal conflict. - 6.
 Observer: Pays attention to what is going on in the unit, determining whether people are meeting their objectives and watching to see that the unit is meeting its goals. - 7.
 Innovator: Facilitates adaptation and change, paying attention to the changing environment, identifying trends that impact the organization, and then determining changes needed for the organization's success. - 8.
 Organizer: Takes responsibility for planning work as well as organizing tasks and structures.